WeblateOrg/weblate/docs/admin/backup.rst

 Stored in :setting:`DATA_DIR` ``/media``.

-You should back up user uploaded files (e.g. :ref:`screenshots`).
+You should back up all user uploaded files (e.g. :ref:`screenshots`).

 Celery tasks
 ++++++++++++

-The Celery tasks queue might contain some info, but is usually not needed for a backup.
-At most you will lose updates that have not yet been processed to translation memory.
-It is recommended to perform the fulltext or repository updates upon restoring anyhow, so there is no problem in losing these.
+The Celery task queue might contain some info, but is usually not needed for a backup.
+At most you will lose updates not yet been processed to translation memory.
+It is recommended to perform the fulltext or repository update upon restoration anyhow, so there is no problem in losing these.

 .. seealso::